Ruuuuuush2027/Edge-to-Whisper/README.md

     This script runs on the Raspberry Pi to handle high-frequency data collection from the USB microphone.
 It performs temporal-spectral denoising using a Discrete Wavelet Transform to isolate linguistic signals from environmental noise before transmission, fulfilling the requirement for non-trivial edge processing.
 Cleaned audio chunks are then dispatched to the server node via HTTP POST requests.
 2. `pc_receiver.py` (Neural Inference & Visualization)
     This script runs on the PC to act as the central hub for heavy computational offloading.
 It hosts a Flask-based REST API that asynchronously buffers incoming data and feeds it into a CUDA-accelerated Transformer model (`whisper-large-v3-turbo`) for real-time speech-to-text inference.
 Finally, it renders a reactive Gradio dashboard to provide a polished web interface for data visualization.

-### AI Usage Statement
-- We came up with the project idea and wrote most of the core code ourselves (PC-side model loading, transformer input feeding and display, Gradio UI, silence thresholding, and filtering).
-- AI helped optimize implementation details such as thread creation, multithreading, graceful shutdown handling, and server-side debug printing.
-- AI also suggested integration ideas for Gradio and web interfacing.